As-64/ctf-writeups/mindgames/writeup.md

 + the code form strikes me as interesting

-+ browsing the website manually it appears we can execute brainfuck code in the interpreter
++ browsing the website manually it appears we can execute brainf*ck code in the interpreter

 + what if we manually encoded a python payload to get a reverse shell?

-# We obtain a reverse shell using a manual exploit against the brainfuck python interpreter
+# We obtain a reverse shell using a manual exploit against the brainf*ck python interpreter

 `nc -nlvp 8000`